Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Introduction

-Our basic approach is to apply Nesterov acceleration to ALS in a manner that is equivalent to replacing the gradient update in the second step of Nesterov's method, Eq.\ (\ref{eq:nesterov}), by an ALS step.
-Replacing gradient directions by update directions provided by ALS is essentially also the approach taken in \cite{sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly} to obtain nonlinear acceleration of ALS by NGMRES, NCG and LBFGS; in the case of Nesterov's method the procedure is extremely simple and easy to implement.
+As explained above, our basic approach is to apply Nesterov acceleration to ALS in a manner that is equivalent to replacing the gradient update in the second step of Nesterov's method, Eq.\ (\ref{eq:nesterov}), by an ALS step.
 However, applying this procedure directly fails for several reasons.
 First, it is not clear to which extent the $\beta_{k}$ momentum weight sequence of (\ref{eq:momentum1}), which guarantees optimal convergence for gradient acceleration in the convex case, applies at all to our case of ALS acceleration for a non-convex problem.
-Second, and more generally, it is well-known that optimization methods for non-convex problems require mechanisms to safeguard against `bad steps', especially when the solution is not close to a local minimum.
-The main contribution of this paper is to propose and explore two such safeguarding mechanisms for Nesterov acceleration applied to ALS, namely, line search, and restart with momentum weight selection.
-This leads to a family of acceleration methods for ALS that are competitive with or outperform the best currently existing nonlinear acceleration methods for ALS.
+Second, and more generally, it is well-known that optimization methods for non-convex problems require mechanisms to safeguard against `bad steps', especially when the solution is not close to a local minimum\cite{nocedal2006numerical}.
+The main contribution of this paper is to propose and explore restart-based safeguarding mechanisms for Nesterov acceleration applied to ALS, along with momentum weight selection.
+This leads to a family of acceleration methods for ALS that are competitive with or outperform previously described highly efficient nonlinear acceleration methods for ALS.
+We also compare with choosing the momentum weight using line searches, which is another way to obtain a safeguarding mechanism and is equivalent to line search methods for ALS that go back to the 1970s \cite{harshman1970foundations,rajih2008enhanced,chen2011new,sorber2016exact}.